pagkly/Zed/Investopedia3/Discount Yield Definition.md

 ## The Differences Between Discount Yield and Accretion

-Securities that are sold at a discount use the discount yield to calculate the investor's rate of return, and this method is different than [bond accretion](https://www.investopedia.com/terms/a/accretion.asp).
+Securities that are sold at a discount use the discount yield to calculate the investor's rate of return, and this method is different than [[bond accretion]](https://www.investopedia.com/terms/a/accretion.asp).
 Bonds that use bond accretion can be issued a par value, at a discount or a premium, and accretion is used to move the discount amount into bond income over the remaining life of the bond.

 Assume, for example, that an investor purchases a $1,000 corporate bond for $920, and the bond matures in 10 years.
 Since the investor receives $1,000 at maturity, the $80 discount is bond income to the owner, along with interest earned on the bond.
 Bond accretion means that the $80 discount is posted to bond income over the 10-year life, and an investor can use a straight-line method or the effective interest rate method.
 Straight-line posts the same dollar amount into bond income each year, and the effective interest rate method uses a more complex formula to calculate the bond income amount.